casillano/birthday-wishlists/README.md

 # How to Use

-This currently only works on the Canadian Amazon site.
+This currently only works on the Canadian and US Amazon sites.
 The person's Amazon wishlist ID can be found in the url:

 ```
 https://www.amazon.ca/hz/wishlist/ls/1H4NZDNEB37IN